skade/widmann/README.md

 # Widmann

-Every language it's Sinatra clone, so here is one for Rust.
+Sinatra's law: given enough time, every programming language will see an attempt at a Sinatra clone.
+Here's mine in Rust.

 Consider this a proof of concept, it has some glaring bugs. (try POSTing to `/foo`)